graue/potsfyi/README.md

     DEBUG=True ./potsfyi.py

+At the login screen you can enter any valid email that you control.

-To search, just start typing.
+To search, type in the box.
 To queue, click on a search result.
 To play, click on a song in the play queue (on the right).